explorer-2002/RFP_project/README.md

 🚀 AI-Powered RFP Manager
 An intelligent Request for Proposal (RFP) management system that streamlines vendor communication and proposal analysis.
-This application allows users to create RFPs from natural language requirements, automatically score incoming proposals using AI, and manage vendor orders.
+This application allows users to create RFPs from natural language requirements, automatically score incoming proposals using AI.

 🛠 Tech Stack
 Frontend: React.js